-1. The examiners for each course will decide a numerical mark for each student using the following scale:
+1. The examiners for each course will decide a numerical mark for each course a student has taken using the following scale:

-First Class Honours 70 - 100
+First Class Honours

-Upper Second Class Honours 60 - 69
+Upper Second Class Honours

-Lower Second Class Honours 50 - 59
+Lower Second Class Honours

-Third Class Honours 40 - 49
+Third Class Honours

-Fail 0 - 39
+Fail

-2. A student will only be eligible for the award of a degree if s/he meets the criteria set out in the General Academic Regulations, the Regulations for First Degrees and the relevant Programme Regulations.
+A student will only be eligible for the award of a degree if they have attempted and completed every component of assessment for all courses required by the Programme Regulations i.e. all summative assessments set out in the course guides must be completed and students must have met the criteria set out in the General Academic Regulations and the Regulations for First Degrees.